-A histogram is a numeric summary of a data set.
+A histogram is a graphical summary of a data set.
 If you haven't seen this already, we learn that they show more area where there is more data.
+(Area is proportional to frequency within a "cell.")
 Hence we can see where the data is concentrated.

-Creating histograms can be straightforward.
-We show three ways.
+Creating histograms can be straightforward, but there are few different ways.